 In my head I re-review the recipe.
 Are you sure you're not forgetting something?
-1 1/2 cups flour, 3/4 cup sugar, 2 eggs, 1/2 cup melted butter, 3/4 cup pumpkin puree, cinnamon, nutmeg, 1 teaspoon each of baking power and soda.
+1 1/2 cups flour, 3/4 cup sugar, 2 eggs, 1/2 cup melted butter, 3/4 cup pumpkin puree, cinnamon, nutmeg, 1 teaspoon each of baking powder and soda.
 Got it.
 Not pumpkin pie, pumpkin bread.
 Time to prove to my coworkers that you can do more with pumpkin that just soup.

 As the line moves forward I advance the helmet.
 Very carefully.